microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 echo sharearoundacr$UNIUE_ID
 ```

-And open up `src/main/aks/deployment.yml` in your editor and replace REGISTRY with
+Now open `src/main/aks/deployment.yml` in your editor and replace REGISTRY with
 the value of the previous command (which is the name of your ACR).

 And then finally deploy the application by using the following command line: